A Serial IO S-100 Board

 box interface to a USB port connection.
 Communication at a

-fundamental lever over a USB cable is extremely complex both in terms of
+fundamental level over a USB cable is extremely complex both in terms of

 software and hardware.
 Whole books could and probably have been written on